Welcome to today's edition of the Rush 24-7 podcast.

 It was a plan designed to get people into houses who had no business being in houses because they couldn't afford them.

-People that were never ever going to be able to pay back a loan were given loans.
+People that were never, ever going to be able to pay back a loan were given loans.

 They were urged to go get loans.

-Now you might have heard predatory lenders in this, and you might have heard that the banks were responsible.
+And you might have heard predatory lenders in this, and you might have heard that the banks were responsible, that the banks did this.

 The banks were under federal orders to do it.

-Janet Reno, the attorney general for Clinton, threatened banks with investigations and punitive Results if they didn't lend money to these people.
+Janet Reno, the attorney general for Clinton, threatened banks with investigations and punitive results if they didn't lend money to these people.

 That's where this started.